that-devguy/airbnb-experiences-clone/README.md

-# AirBnB Online Experiences Clone
+# Airbnb Online Experiences Clone

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-An AirBnB Online Experiences clone application built in React.
+An Airbnb Online Experiences clone application built in React.
 This project is a part of a free React course available through [freeCodeCamp](https://www.freecodecamp.org/), created by [Bob Ziroll](https://twitter.com/bobziroll).

 Join me in following this course!
 So far, I can confidently say that I highly recommend it.
 Bob Ziroll and Scrimba have made it incredibly easy to follow along.
 You can access the course for free: [Free React Course for 2022](https://www.freecodecamp.org/news/free-react-course-2022/)